 Spreadsheet Export Example

 You can also download these results as a spreadsheet.
 Click on the Export Spreadsheet button under Load Results Zones header.
 The Spreadsheet will have 2 sheets - Zone Results Summary and Zone Results All.
 The Zone Results Summary sheet will show the sensible, latent and total cooling and heating loads.
 The Zone Results All sheet will show more detailed information such as safety factor, air-flow rates, infiltration, etc. The latent loads are broken down in the spreadsheet are additional results.
-This is a bulk export of the results and provides are variables known about about each zone.
+This is a bulk export of the results and provides are variables known about each zone.

 Zone Check Summary Report